STAT 385 Summer 2025 Unofficial Syllabus

 Final Letter Grades

 When computing final grades, learners can add up their scores on the assignments.
-The resulting sum will determine which letter grade they earn when the course is completed.
-There is only one $+$ letter grade in this course.
-All other letter grades are without $+/-$.
+The resulting sum determines which letter grade they earn when the course is completed.
 Points are not rounded.

 Lower bound | Upper bound | Letter grade |